Oregon community action agency financial resources.

 Pregnant families can benefit from Opening Doors.
 It helps pregnant women with some or all of the following.
 This is a free and voluntary program that connects low-income and/or uninsured pregnant women with services to help them have healthy babies.
 Many people are unsure where to get medical care from, if they qualify for insurance, and are unfamiliar with the managed care system, and this resource an help with all of that.

 It can assist with expedited enrollment in the Oregon Health Plan.
 Work with a case manager on referrals to WIC and other needed services, whether private or public government assistance plans.
 Community action agencies assist with and expedite the Oregon Health Plan applications.
 Mothers can get help in connecting with a local Prenatal Care Provider, and in general prepare the parent for childbirth and motherhood.
+There are a number of healthcare programs out there, even including doctors that give free eye exams.

 Oregon Healthy Kids is another state health insurance program which offers residents free and/or low-cost coverage.
 It is really available for all uninsured Oregon children and teenagers up to their 19th birthday.
 Your local non-profit agency provides information about the Oregon Healthy Kids services and can even assist families in completing their applications for this or other health care.